MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/submit-jobs-with-jupyter-notebooks.md

 1. Create and activate a new conda environment named `qsharp-env` with the required packages (including Jupyter Notebook and IQ#) by running the following commands:

-    ```
+    ```bash
     conda create -n qsharp-env -c quantum-engineering qsharp notebook

     conda activate qsharp-env
     ```

 1. Run `python -c "import qsharp"` from the same terminal to verify your installation and populate your local package cache with all required QDK components.

 Now you're set up to use Q# Jupyter Notebooks and Q# integration to execute quantum programs on Azure Quantum.

 **NOTE:** You'll want to have the resource ID of your Azure Quantum workspace handy, as you'll need it for the steps below.
 You can copy/paste this from the